hibernick/RasPreenFM2/README.md

 About the code, i wanted to get this quick up and running without changing to much, so i made some evil things...

-Its compiled as 64Bit, just put the kernel8.img, bootcode.bin, start.elf & fixup.dat in the root of the sd-card
+Its compiled as 64Bit, just put the kernel8.img, bootcode.bin, cmdline.txt, start.elf & fixup.dat in the root of the sd-card
 of your Raspi 3B(+) and off you go!

 The best way to build it is to get https://github.com/rsta2/minisynth